General sink care

 remover manufactured by the same brand.
 Consult the paint remover recommendations

 before using on any sink.
-For all BLANCO sinks, we also recommend nail polish remover,

 Use vinegar and water in a mild solution to remove any mineral deposits that